 Every part of the Gorgias service uses properly-provisioned, redundant servers (e.g., multiple load balancers, web servers, replica databases) in the case of failure.
 As part of regular maintenance, servers are taken out of operation without impacting availability.

-Gorgias keeps continuous encrypted backups of data in multiple regions on Amazon Web Services.
+Gorgias keeps continuous encrypted backups of data in multiple regions on Google Cloud Platform.
 While never expected, in the case of production data loss (i.e., primary data stores lost), we will restore organizational data from these backups.

 In the event of a region-wide outage, Gorgias will bring up a duplicate environment in a different Google Cloud Platform region.

 All the incoming connections towards our servers are required to be encrypted with industry standard SSL encryption.
 Latest SSL Labs report can be found here.
 We also obfuscate (strip) sensitive information such as Credit Cards, IBAN, SSN and others before it reaches our main database.

 Data between our servers